Moline, IL- Clear The Table From Your Family Clutter

 What an amazing brand new custom drop-zone area fit with a bench seat and coathooks!
 A place for everything and everything in its place…and guess what?!
 The kitchen table (and even the kitchen countertops) are now all clear!
 By creating this designated “drop zone” area on the back wall of the kitchen, there is no excuse for anything to end up on the table at all.
 A bench seat built from functioning drawers is capped with a matching wood top.
 This offers a stylish surface for seating.
 Designing the drop zone into 4 sections helps to contain the clutter to each child’s area.
 Drop zones like this work best when located near the main entrance home for the users (i.e. back garage door entry).

 This busy family is so happy with their new kitchen.
 We love any opportunity we can get to help improve any living space to become more function and beautiful!
 To see the full album of photos from this kitchen visit our award-winning Houzz page here.
-Are you curious what an expert kitchen designer might have to suggest for your own busy space?
+Are you curious what an expert kitchen designer might have to suggest for your own busy home?
 We are ready to hear about your space!
 Contact our store to start the conversation about working with our store.
-You can reach us at (309) 944-1344 or by completing this form online.
+You can reach us at (309) 944-1344 or by completing this online form.

 This entry was posted in Blog, Project Management, Rachel Portfolio, Rachel T, Remodel Projects and american olean, arched toe, bench seat, birch mocha, custom bench, dark cabinets, drop zone, dropzone, glass tile, hanstone, hanstone quartz, hanstone victorian sand, herringbone, kitchen drop zone, koch birch mocha, koch classic, koch seneca, lockers, Moline, quartz counters, rachel, remodel, seneca birch mocha, subway tile, victorian sands, white appliances on March 22, 2017.